shanujoseph54/kickstarter-analysis/README.md

 ###### Conclusions made for Outcomes based on Launch date

 - The best time to launch a theater campaign is in either May or June.
 The data suggests that May exceeds expectations of outcomes, while June meets the outcome expected of 100% funding.
-- December is the month with the least amount of campaigns.
+- December is the month with the least number of campaigns.
 A campaign launched in December had 49% chance of succeeding

 ###### Conclusions made for Outcomes based on Goal